 Author: Viviana Wesley, PCI QSA

 Some recent breaches of cardholder data have been the direct result of a successful compromise of a trusted third party to the breached entity.
 For example, a factor in the well-publicized breach at Target may have been compromised credentials of a trusted service provider with access to the Target internal network.
 In order to attain and maintain PCI compliance, all businesses must control the risk that third party service providers pose to the cardholder data environment.
-It’s important to understand the activities that you’ll need to undertake to manage this risk.
+It’s important to understand the activities that you’ll need to undertake to manage this risk (third party risk management or TPRM).

 In this document, we’ll summarize physical boundaries, contractual agreements, and monitoring programs.
 Additionally, we’ll discuss the value that can be found in the Appendices of the August 2014 PCI DSS V3.0 Third Party Assurance Information Supplement, both A and B.